-11 Lucky Things to Always Keep in Your Home
+Always Keep These in Your Home For Good Luck

-Horseshoe-shaped morsels are in your morning bowl of Lucky Charms, but why are they considered lucky?
+Horseshoe-shaped morsels are in your morning bowl of Lucky Charms cereal, but why are they considered lucky things?
 Historians trace the tradition back to Irish legends and tales.
 Some say it wards off the devil while others say it keeps evil fairy folk away.
 Whatever the case, placing an iron horseshoe above one’s front door is a classic way to protect the home.

 Just as the Irish believe placing a horseshoe above the front door will provide protection, feng shui followers believe that the turtle (or tortoise) can guard the home.
 The tortoise is one of Feng Shui’s four celestial guardians, which makes it an extremely powerful symbol.
 Whether the turtle shell is real or just a piece of art, it is supposed to be a great protective and supportive charm over the front and back doors.